TheOfficialFloW/PPPwn/README.md

 - Now, simultaneously press the 'X' button on your controller on `Test Internet Connection` and 'Enter' on your keyboard (on the computer you have your Python script ready to run).

-ALWAYS wait for you console to show the message "Cannot connect to network: (NW-31274-7)" before trying this PPOE injection again.
+ALWAYS wait for the console to show the message "Cannot connect to network: (NW-31274-7)" before trying this PPPOE injection again.

 If the exploit fails or the PS4 crashes, you can skip the internet setup and simply click on `Test Internet Connection`.
 Kill the `pppwn.py` script and run it again on your computer, and then click on `Test Internet Connection` on your PS4: always simultaneously.